-Implementation Date: November 1, 2013
+November 1, 2013

-Activity Description: In support of the MTW goal of attaining increased cost effectiveness in operations, SDHC ceased verifying, counting, or reporting income amounts specifically identified by HUD as 100% excluded from the income calculation process, as well as earnings for full time students age 18 to 23, which are 100% excluded through a prior approved MTW initiative.
-Examples of 100% excluded income are earnings from minors, amounts paid by a State agency to the family for the care of a family member with a developmental disability, and food stamps.
+In support of the MTW goal of attaining increased cost effectiveness in operations, SDHC ceased verifying, counting, or reporting income amounts specifically identified by HUD as 100 percent excluded from the income calculation process, as well as earnings for full-time students age 18 to 23, which are 100 percent excluded through a previously approved MTW initiative.
+Examples of 100 percent excluded income are earnings from minors, amounts paid by a state agency to the family for the care of a family member with a developmental disability, and food stamps.

-Impact of Activity: Implementation of the activity generated administrative savings since less time was expended verifying income amounts ultimately not effecting the rent calculation and Housing Assistance Payments rendered.
-The matrix below contains the Fiscal Year 2018 outcomes for the activity.
+Implementation of the activity generated administrative savings since less time was expended verifying income amounts ultimately not effecting the rent calculation and Housing Assistance Payments rendered.
+The matrix below contains the Fiscal Year 2020 outcomes for the activity.

-Eliminate 100% of Excluded Income Verification Metric Baseline Benchmark Outcome Benchmark Metric # % # % Ourcome Achieved?
-CE #1: Agency Cost Savings \$1 7, 010 \$11,907 \$0 Yes Total cost of task in dollars (decrease). \$17,010 Ψ11,707 ΨΟ 1 63 CE #2: Staff Time Savings 567 397 0 Yes Total time to complete the task in staff hours (decrease).
-307 347 U res CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage 17% 15% 4% Yes (decrease).
+ELIMINATE 100% OF EXCLUDED INCOME VERIFICATION METRIC Baseline BENCHMARK Оитсоме BENCHMARK ACHIEVED?
+CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$17,010 \$11,907 \$0 Yes CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
+567 397 0 Yes CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage (decrease).
+17% 15% 4% Yes